Choline

 Phosphocholine and glycerophosphocholines are hydrolyzed via phospholipases to choline, which enters the portal vein.
 Due to their water solubility, some of them escape unchanged to the portal vein.
 Fat-soluble choline-containing compounds (phosphatidylcholines and sphingomyelins) are either hydrolyzed by phospholipases or enter the lymph incorporated into chylomicrons.[6]

-Transport edit
+Transport

-In humans, choline is transported as a free molecule in blood.
+In humans, choline is transported as a free ion in blood.
 Choline–containing phospholipids and other substances, like glycerophosphocholines, are transported in blood lipoproteins.
 Blood plasma choline levels in healthy fasting adults is 7–20 micromoles per liter (μmol/L) and 10 μmol/L on average.
 Levels are regulated, but choline intake and deficiency alters these levels.
 Levels are elevated for about 3 hours after choline consumption.
-Phosphatidylcholine levels in the plasma of fasting adults is 1.5–2.5 mmol/L. Its consumption elevates the free choline levels for about 8–12 hours, but does not affect phosphatidylcholine levels significantly.[8]
+Phosphatidylcholine levels in the plasma of fasting adults is 1.5–2.5 mmol/L. Its consumption elevates the free choline levels for about 8–12 hours, but does not affect phosphatidylcholine levels significantly.[6]

 Choline is a water-soluble ion and thus requires transporters to pass through fat-soluble cell membranes.
 Three types of choline transporters are known:[13]